 Take into consideration whether or not you will be able to keep track of the potential fees you will incur as outlined in this NetSpend review.
 Maybe you can afford the fees, or you don’t think you will incur any.

 Ultimately your best option may be to use NetSpend for a few years to clean up for your banking and credit history.
-This lets you take advantage of the high savings account interest rate.
+If you’ve had to resort to bad credit loans in the past, this lets you take advantage of the high savings account interest rate.

 Once you have your finances in order you can start shopping around for a new financial institution with a great interest rate.
 This lets you continue to grow your savings long term.